 Naturally, if you have been diagnosed with Type I or Type II Diabetes you may be concerned about whether you can safely enjoy the benefits of LASIK.
 We understand your concerns and our 20/20 Institute LASIK Specialists approach every aspect of your candidacy seriously, including any pre-existing conditions like Diabetes.

-In the early years of Laser Vision Correction, Diabetics were uniformly told that they should not have LASIK, in part due to the limited amount of data about LASIK and Diabetes.
-Now that over 20 years have passed since Laser Vision Correction was first introduced into the United States, LASIK has been successfully performed for many Type I and Type II Diabetics who demonstrate blood sugar stability and have no other diabetes-related problems with their eyes such as Diabetic Retinopathy, Diabetic Cataracts, or changes in the Cornea.
+In the early years of laser vision correction, diabetics were uniformly told that they should not have LASIK, in part due to the limited amount of data about LASIK and diabetes.
+Now that over 20 years have passed since Laser Vision Correction was first introduced into the US, LASIK has been successfully performed for many Type I and Type II Diabetics who demonstrate blood sugar stability and have no other diabetes-related problems with their eyes such as Diabetic Retinopathy, Diabetic Cataracts, or changes in the Cornea.

 The LASIK Specialists at 20/20 will work with a diabetic patient’s physician to help determine the patient’s candidacy for LASIK.